NDIS glossary: Common NDIS terms you should know.

 A carer is someone who provides personal care, support and help to a person with disability.
 The carer is not contracted as a paid or voluntary worker but is often a family member or guardian.

-There is a lot to take in but we can help you unlock your NDIS.
+These NDIS terms can be a lot to wrap your head around, but we can help you unlock your NDIS.

-Let us help you with your NDIS pre-planning for your first meeting or plan review to ensure you’re prepared confident and relaxed.
+Let us help you with your NDIS pre-planning for your first meeting or plan review to ensure you’re prepared confident and relaxed know what these NDIS terms mean.